jhuintprog/spring2020/finproj/index.md

 *Start with the simplest classes.* The `Wall`, `Floor`, and `Goal` classes are fairly simple.
 The `tiletest.cpp` test program has some useful tests for them, and you can add more of your own.

 *Create stub implementations of classes that are required for compilation and linking, but which you aren't ready to work on.* The `EntityControllerFactory` class won't work until you have implemented *all* of the classes which derived from `EntityController`.
 One of these, `AStarChaseHero`, is fairly challenging to implement.
 However, you won't need a working version of this class until relatively late in your development work.
 So, you can create a *stub* implementation whose member functions throw an exception or deliberately fail an assertion if called.
-For example, your stub implementation of `AStarChaseHero` might look like this:
+For example, your stub implementation of `AStarChaseHero`'s `getMoveDirection` member function might look like this:

 ```cpp
 Direction AStarChaseHero::getMoveDirection(Game *game, Entity *entity) {